-Completed the design and construction administration for this National Register listed former tinstel factory on the Connecticut River.
+Completed the design and construction administration for this former tinsel factory on the Connecticut River.
 Responsible for the structural design of the 1920 reinforced concrete portion of the building, including concrete repairs and work incidental to the adaptive re-use.

 Saxton B. Little Library

 Served as the structural engineer of record for a much needed renovation, repair and single-story addition to the historic farmhouse bequeathed to the institution and its 1985 expansion.

 Property listed on the National Register of Historic Places

 Completed the design and construction administration for the adaptive re-use of this National Register listed gold leaf factory complex into small business production and office spaces.
 The buildings range in age from 1887 to 1948.

 Trinity College, Ferris Athletic Center

 Designed new structure for various roof top units, assessed roof for future modifications, and designed repairs to water-damaged wall in this collegiate athletic complex.

 Trinity College, Life Science Center - Boyer Auditorium

 Designed new mezzanine level to make existing steeply sloped auditorium space into one with a shallower slope.
 Fast-tracked summer project.